 If the asset already exists, but you want to change it, click the "Replace" icon shown in Figure 4-2.21.
 This will open the Asset Browser, from which you can choose a different Asset (Figure 4-2.22).
-The Asset's properties are hardwired in the libraries and not directly editable until loaded into a project.
+The Asset (Figure 4-2.22).
+The Asset is properties are hardwired in the libraries and not directly editable until loaded into a project.